DanielEscobar94/Mixed-Integer_Linear_Programming/README.md

 In this repository you will find the following:

 * PDF file with the proposed problems.
-* R script with IpSolve models
+* Three R scripts with IpSolve models, one for each problem.
 * PDF file of the final report with the models built and the solutions found.